quickshiftin/wp-config/README.md

 $myPluginConfig = wpConfigure('my-plugin');
 echo $myPluginConfig['MY_PLUGIN_CONFIG_VAR'];
 ```
-With php 5.4+ you can immediately access the value from the function call
+With php 5.4+ you can immediately access the value from the function call.
+Note this is slow, so save to an variable if you plan to access a lot of variables from the array.
 ```php
 echo wpConfigure('my-plugin')['MY_PLUGIN_CONFIG_VAR'];
 ```